deeluxe74/AnimalCrossing/README.md

 And you can remenber the price, where ?, when ?...

 Is a laravel/vuejs and you need mysql, need to run npm install and create a db with name "critterpedia".

-Execute server : in main folder "php artisan serve" Excecute compilation: Main folder "npm run watch"
+Execute server : in main folder "php artisan serve".

+Excecute compilation: Main folder "npm run watch".

 And don't forget run you'r mysql database